capsule-corp-ternoa/ternoa-js/README.md

 }
 ```

-You can set the chain endpoint by passing an endpoint parameter to the _`initializeApi`_ Function whereas the default chain endpoint is : `DEFAULT_CHAIN_ENDPOINT` = `"wss://alphanet.ternoa.com"`.
+You can set the chain endpoint by passing an endpoint parameter to the _`initializeApi`_ function whereas the default chain endpoint is : `DEFAULT_CHAIN_ENDPOINT` = `"wss://alphanet.ternoa.com"`.
 ```javascript
 {
    // Customizing API Endpoint